 Adam began teaching gardening in 2007 at the Boys and Girls Club in his hometown of Austin, Texas.
 After getting a degree in Environmental Analysis at Pomona College in Claremont, California, Adam worked for a year as the full time manager of the Pomona College Organic Farm.
 Adam moved to San Francisco in 2014, where he joined GFE part time and worked a wide variety of other gardening, food, education, cycling, and acting jobs.
 In 2017, Adam joined GFE as the full time Education Manager.
 Adam’s favorite plant to grow is a carrot because he loves the surprise each time you pull one up.

-Trina Lopez is an enthusiastic relative newcomer to gardening.
-After starting a backyard beehive in 2013, she completed Garden for the Environment's Get Up! program (2014), earned her Permaculture Design Certification (2014), graduated from San Francisco Bee-Cause's two-year beekeeping apprenticeship program (2015), and received her UC Master Gardener certification in April 2016.
+After starting a backyard beehive in 2013, Trina completed Garden for the Environment's Get Up! program (2014), earned her Permaculture Design Certification (2014), graduated from San Francisco Bee-Cause's two-year beekeeping apprenticeship program (2015), and received her UC Master Gardener certification in April 2016.
 She currently works for Small Spot Gardens and is a part-time adjunct instructor at City College of San Francisco.
 Trina was the 2016 Get Up! course facilitator.
 Her favorite plant in the garden is Mexican sage (Salvia leucantha).